MundoDele Spanish Grammar

 What are the main Spanish tenses?

-The main Spanish tenses include the present tense, preterite, imperfect, present perfect, pluperfect, near future, future tense, future perfect, conditional and conditional perfect.
+The main Spanish tenses include the present tense, near future, future tense, conditional, preterite, imperfect, present perfect, pluperfect, future perfect, conditional perfect and compound tenses.

 What is the most important Spanish tense for beginners?